Metrum Acoustics, Dutch made DAC’S, Heard Globally!

 A brand of ALL-Engineering BV, Metrum Acoustics has continuously made waves in the national and international press with the unique sound of its DACS.

-Starting in 1989 with electrostatic speaker field developments, the company over time evolved in a leading Digital to Analog conversion product company.
+Starting in 1989 with electrostatic speaker field developments, the original founders of the company over time evolved in a leading Digital to Analog conversion product company, which was founded in 2012.
 Today Metrum Acoustics is a household name for artists, music professionals, audiophiles and lovers of sublime sound alike!